Developing SSE Type MCP Services

 ```

-Once the transport object is created, we can connect it to the MCP server as follows:
+Once the transport object is created, we can connect it with the MCP server as follows:

 ```typescript